-1.12.2 Broker
+1.14.2 Broker

 The broker collects task packages from the django instances and queues them for pick up by a cluster.
 If the broker supports message receipts, it will keep a copy of the tasks around until a cluster acknowledges the processing of the task.
 Otherwise it is put back in the queue after a timeout period.
 This ensure at-least-once delivery.
-Note that even if the task errors when processed by the cluster, this is considered a successful delivery.
 Most failed deliveries will be the result of a worker or the cluster crashing before the task was saved.